Aashiq Abu

-Aashiq Abu (born 12 April 1978) is an Indian film director, producer, cinematographer, actor, and distributor, who works in Malayalam cinema.

-He is best known for his films such as Daddy Cool (2009), Salt N' Pepper (2011), 22 Female Kottayam (2012), Idukki Gold (2013), Mayaanadhi (2017), Virus (2019) and Rifle Club (2024).
-Abu is often known for his collaboration with screenwriters Syam Pushkaran and Dileesh Nair.
+Aashiq Abu (born 12 April 1978) is an Indian film director, producer, cinematographer, and actor working in Malayalam cinema.
+He is associated with the new generation movement that reshaped Malayalam filmmaking in the early 2010s.
+He is best known for directing Salt N' Pepper (2011), 22 Female Kottayam (2012), Mayaanadhi (2017), Virus (2019), and Rifle Club (2024).
+Abu is recognised for his longstanding creative partnerships with screenwriters Syam Pushkaran and Dileesh Nair.

-Abu produces and distributes under the banner OPM and OPM Dream Mill Cinemas.
-OPM produced Dileesh Pothan's directional debut Maheshinte Prathikaaram (2016), which won the National Film Award for Best Feature Film in Malayalam.
+Abu produces and distributes under the banners OPM (Original Pixels in Motion) Cinemas and OPM Dream Mill Cinemas, launched in 2012.
+As a producer, he is a recipient of the National Film Award for Best Feature Film in Malayalam for Maheshinte Prathikaaram (2016).

 Personal life

-Aashiq Abu was born in Edappally, Kochi, Kerala to C. M. Abu, and Jameela Abu.
-Aashiq Abu completed his school education at SRV High School, Kochi.
-As a pre-degree student at Maharajas College, he was elected to the Students' Union and was a union member for four consecutive years.
+Aashiq Abu was born in Edappally, Kochi, Kerala to C. M. Abu and Jameela Abu.
+He completed his schooling at SRV High School, Kochi, and later studied at Maharaja's College, Ernakulam, graduating with a BA degree.
+During his time at the college, he was elected to the students' union and served as a union member for four consecutive years, an experience he has cited as being formative in shaping his interest in progressive and socially engaged storytelling.